 - Hazardous Materials Investigation of Potential Soil, Surface Water, and Groundwater Contamination along the MLK Extension

 - Preparation of Construction Hazardous Material Management and Spill Prevention Control and Countermeasure (SPCC) Plans.

-Office of the Attorney General, Former Hess Terminal Comprehensive Site Assessment, Washington, D.C.
+District Office of the Attorney General, Comprehensive Site Assessment, Washington, D.C.

 Under contract with the District of Columbia Office of the Attorney General (OAG), 3e developed a Comprehensive Site Assessment (CSA) at the former Hess Terminal on Buzzards Point along the Anacostia River in Washington, D.C.
-The work was performed in accordance with current District Department of the Environment (DDOE) requirements and guidance, and includes expert witness testimony on behalf of the OAG as required.
-Site investigations included delineation of free product plumes using laser induced fluorescence (LIF) survey of 53 points, installation of 9 groundwater monitoring wells, installation of 18 soil borings, comprehensive sampling of soils and groundwater, and aquifer testing.
+The work was performed in accordance with current District Department of the Environment (DDOE) requirements and guidance.
+Site investigations included delineation of free product plumes using laser induced fluorescence (LIF) survey at 53 points, installation of 9 groundwater monitoring wells, installation of 18 soil borings, comprehensive sampling of soils and groundwater, and aquifer testing.
 Data analysis included hydrogeologic cross-sections, groundwater potentiometric surface and tidal interaction determination, and completion of the District of Columbia’s Risk Based Corrective Action (DCRBCA) analysis.
 Results from the CSA and DCRBCA were used to develop remediation costs for both industrial and mixed-use redevelopment scenarios.
 These projected costs were utilized by a third-party appraiser to establish fair market value for the property prior to DDOT acquisition for the replacement of the South Capitol Street Bridge over the Anacostia River.

 Radford Army Ammunition Plant Contract for Environmental Engineering Services, Radford, VA